 At the top end, it’s ridiculous, with the earcups practically pushing themselves off your head as they try to accommodate the extra air movement created by the bass drivers — but why not?
 You can always dial it down when your vision starts to blur.

-With exceptional battery life, a sound personalization feature that isn’t just a gimmick, and unholy amounts of bass, the Crusher Evo are a great set of wireless headphones for those who want the option of loosening their fillings while jamming to their favorite tracks.
+With exceptional battery life, a sound personalization feature that isn’t just a gimmick, and unholy amounts of bass, the Crusher Evo are a great set of

 Is there a better alternative?